jsimplicio/jsimplicio.github.io/_posts/2019-4-1-analyzing-open-ended-questions.md

 hero_color: "#776FC7"
 ---

-The Diary team launched a new Analysis tab with improvements that give researchers the ability to quantify and distill data from open-ended answers.
+The Diary team launched a new Analysis tab with improvements that give researchers the ability to quantify data from open-ended answers.
 Close-ended answers can be easier to quantify in charts, like the data seen in Summary.

 ## Brief
-Researchers are able to make meaningful data and patterns from answers to open-ended questions.
+Researchers are able to make meaningful data patterns from answers to open-ended questions.

 ## Objective
 * The Analysis feature has features that help researchers researchers get a quick understanding of open-ended answers through tools that generate patterns.